mriphysics/EPG-X/README.md

 # EPG-X
-An Extended Phase Graph (EPG) approach for modelling of MRI sequences for systems with Magnetization Transfer or Chemical Exchange.
+An Extended Phase Graph (EPG) approach for modelling of MRI sequences for systems with Magnetization Transfer or Exchange

 The EPG algorithm is extended to coupled exchanging systems that are: